 What causes a cataract?

 Cataracts are caused mainly by age, trauma, heredity, and exposure to ultraviolet rays.
-Cataracts can also occur as a result of eye disease, after the use of certain medications, or as a result of medical conditions such as diabetes.
+Cataracts can also occur as a result of an eye disease, after the use of certain medications, or as a result of medical conditions such as diabetes.

 - Getting Older – Age is a major cause of developing cataracts.